Connect with others who understand.

 • Being younger

-• Having certain gene mutations
+• Having certain gene mutations (changes)

-To be safe, it’s recommended that people with hemophilia and von Willebrand disease type 3 who are treated with clotting factor infusions get tested once a year for inhibitors.
-Inhibitor symptoms are not always obvious, so testing is important to monitor for their development.
-According to the Centers for Disease Control and Prevention, free inhibitor testing is offered through federally funded hemophilia treatment centers to those who qualify.
+To be safe, it’s recommended that people with hemophilia and von Willebrand disease type 3 get tested once a year for inhibitors.
+Inhibitor symptoms aren’t always obvious, so testing is important to monitor for their development.

-People with inhibitors are broken into two groups based on their concentration of inhibitors: They either have low-titer (low-responding) inhibitors or high-titer (high-responding) inhibitors.
 A person with low-titer inhibitors is more likely to respond well to inhibitor treatment.
-Those with high titers are less likely to have successful treatment.
+Those with high-responding titers are less likely to have successful treatment.

 How Are Inhibitors Treated?